-The proposed Ingram River Wilderness Area on the outskirts of Halifax is a vision of renewal that is right for our time.
+The proposed Ingram River Wilderness Area is a community-based initiative with over 50 supporting organizations and businesses.
+Located on the outskirts of Halifax, the proposed Wilderness Area presents a vision of renewal that is right for our time.

 It’s about giving an incredible expanse of lakes, rivers, and woods on our doorstep a second chance – a chance to recover, where forests can grow old again and wildlife can return.
 A future that bucks the trend of nature in decline in the face of climate change.

 And it's about renewal for our communities, who stand to reap the benefits of protected lands: an easily accessible backcountry that offers something for everyone, extraordinary natural amenities to explore and enjoy, a meaningful role in ongoing stewardship, and emerging opportunities to engage in the New Economy that are grounded in ecological sustainability.